AI-Secret-Agent/mvpdemo/README.md

 The `generateContent()` function will iterate over all the tasks in Column B and generate content using the Node.js server and OpenAI's API.
 It uses the specified OpenAI model, post type, prompts, temperature, and token limit

-# OpenAI Node.js and Google Apps Script Components <a name="components"></a>
+# OpenAI Node.js, Next.js, and Google Apps Script Components <a name="components"></a>

-This project includes two major components:
+This project includes three major components:

-1. A Node.js application serving as a backend server, making requests to the OpenAI API, and
+1. A Node.js application serving as a backend server, making requests to the OpenAI API.
+2. A Next.js application to handle routing and deployment of the application.
-2. A Google Apps Script code running in Google Sheets, interfacing with the Node.js backend to generate and manage content.
+3. A Google Apps Script code running in Google Sheets, interfacing with the Node.js backend to generate and manage content.

 ## Installation & Setup <a name="installation-setup"></a>
 Follow the steps to set up and install the project.